 Computerized Decision Support System for Elder Abuse

-Constructing and Validating and Elder Abuse Risk Assessment Tool
+Constructing and Validating an Elder Abuse Risk Assessment Tool

-The final phase of the study was a validation of the risk assessment tool with a new set of 1,064 clients, followed for one year.
+The final phase of the study was a validation of the risk assessment tool, using a new set of 1,064 clients who were followed for one year.
 Unfortunately, the risk assessment did not perform as well in the validation sample as it did in the construction sample.
-In the validation sample, 22.0% of high-risk, 29.0% of moderate-risk and 13.1% of low-risk clients had subsequent APS investigations.
+In the validation sample, 22.0 percent of high-risk, 29.0 percent of moderate-risk and 13.1 percent of low-risk clients had subsequent APS investigations.
 The proportions for founded allegations of abuse were 13.6 percent for high-risk, 10.5 percent for moderate-risk and 7.7 percent for low-risk clients.
 Although the risk assessment tool statistically corresponded to APS outcomes, investigators must further improve the classification abilities of actuarial tools to make them useful in APS practice.

 Manual to Help Elder Abuse Fatality Teams